OpenNebula/docs/source/advanced_components/applications_containerization/overview.rst

 How Should I Read This Chapter
 ================================================================================

-We recommend you start reading with the guide about how to use the :ref:`Opennbula Docker application<opennebula_docker_application>` with the OpenNebula CLI and GUI, and continue with the :ref:`Docker Machine guide<docker_host_provision_with_docker_machine>` only if you are interested in remote management of Docker hosts and clusters from your remote Docker client.
+We recommend you start reading with the guide about how to use the :ref:`OpenNebula Docker application<opennebula_docker_application>` with the OpenNebula CLI and GUI, and continue with the :ref:`Docker Machine guide<docker_host_provision_with_docker_machine>` only if you are interested in remote management of Docker hosts and clusters from your remote Docker client.

 After reading this chapter you can continue configuring more :ref:`Advanced Components <advanced_components>`.